jeff-hykin/xd_lang/documentation/language spec.md

 - deconstruction syntax
   { a , b } = listThingy
   [ a , b ] = listThingy
+- use @ as a reverse access operator, `print@console["hello"]`
+- have `🐉` as the activation of Dragon mode
+- should there be a way to stack multiple commands on a single line

 # Punctuation
 All of the punctuation can be changed/swapped, but can't be removed.